• Skip to main content

 How long does this recipe keep?

-I think banoffee pie is far superior when enjoyed right after making, but if properly stored in the refrigerator, your banoffee pie should keep for a couple of days.
+I think banoffee pie is far superior when enjoyed right after making, but if properly stored in the refrigerator, your banoffee pie should keep for 2-3 days.

 Can I leave this recipe out on the counter?